 There are so many sports for kids to choose from that Saturday games have spilled over into Sundays too.
 Where kids might have played one sport in the past, they are now playing 2 or 3 sports at a time.

 Time is also an issue.
-It’s important to note that most sports-related activities are run by parent volunteers typically dads.
+It’s important to note that in most sports-related activities, dads are typically the parent volunteers.
 Most dads are available to help or coach in the evenings or weekends which is why sports clubs schedule practices and games on nights and weekends.

 Church leaders are realizing that sports are just as important to kids and their parents as going to Sunday School.
 This is why over the past decade, church clubs have been formed to give kids the opportunity to get the exposure of biblical learning similarly to what Sunday School would give.
 This could be a major cause in attendance declining.
 Clubs offer a fun and social environment at a convenient time which is an entirely different type of learning.